AzerSD/snippetbox/README.md

 !
 If you omit the host (like we did with ":4000") then the server will listen on all your computer’s available network interfaces.

+### Fixed path and subtree patterns
+Now that the two new routes are up and running let’s talk a bit of theory.
+Go’s servemux supports two different types of URL patterns: fixed paths and subtree paths.
+Fixed paths don’t end with a trailing slash, whereas subtree paths do end with a trailing slash.
+Our two new patterns — "/snippet/view" and "/snippet/create" — are both examples of
+fixed paths.
+In Go’s servemux, fixed path patterns like these are only matched (and the corresponding handler called) when the request URL path exactly matches the fixed path.
+In contrast, our pattern "/" is an example of a subtree path (because it ends in a trailing slash).
+Another example would be something like "/static/".
+Subtree path patterns are matched (and the corresponding handler called) whenever the start of a request URL path matches the subtree path.
+If it helps your understanding, you can think of subtree paths as acting a bit like they have a wildcard at the end, like "/**" or "/static/**".
+This helps explain why the "/" pattern is acting like a catch-all.
+The pattern essentially means match a single slash, followed by anything (or nothing at all)

+#### DefaultServeMux
+Because DefaultServeMux is a global variable, any package can access it and register a route — including any third-party packages that your application imports.
+If one of those third- party packages is compromised, they could use DefaultServeMux to expose a malicious handler to the web

+- If you don’t call w.WriteHeader() explicitly, then the first call to w.Write() will automatically send a 200 OK status code to the user.
+So, if you want to send a non-200 status code, you must call w.WriteHeader() before any call to w.Write().

+- http.Error() shortcut.
+This is a
+lightweight helper function which takes a given message and status code, then calls the w.WriteHeader() and w.Write() methods behind-the-scenes for us.